ETHZ-DYNAMO/OptiPIM/README.md

 > **Note**: We have provided pre-extracted data files (`validation_hbmpim.csv` and `validation_simdram.csv`) in `exp_results/fig9` for convenience.
 If you simply want to view the final validation figure without re-running the entire experiment, you can execute the plotting script (`validation/correlation_2.py`) directly.
 However, please be aware that running `make fig9` from scratch will overwrite these pre-extracted files.

 ---

-## 6. Contact and Support

-If you encounter any issues or have questions, please contact us!
-We hope this artifact evaluation package helps you reproduce our results smoothly and provides a clear pathway to experimenting with OptiPIM!

----
 **Thank you for trying out OptiPIM!**